EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Experiments

 \textbf{Second}, EGRA exhibits superior performance in addressing long-tail recommendation challenges compared to the baselines MGCN and GUME.
-In particular, EGRA consistently outperforms the recent best-performing GUME model—which also incorporates behavior graph enhancement based on modality information—across all item groups and datasets.
+In particular, EGRA consistently outperforms the recent best-performing GUME across all item groups and datasets.
 Notably, this includes the head item group, with the only exception observed in the Baby dataset.
-This demonstrates that, compared to GUME, EGRA is more effective not only in recommending head items but also in addressing the challenges of long-tail recommendation overall.
+This shows that, compared to GUME, EGRA is more effective in improving performance for both long-tail and head items.